nabeelio/phpvms/README.md

 ### virtual machine

-Using [Laravel Homestead](https://laravel.com/docs/5.4/homestead) is probably the easiest way to get this working.
+Using [Laravel Homestead](https://laravel.com/docs/5.4/homestead) is one way to get your dev environment working if you're on Windows or don't want to install any Homebrew services on your Mac.
 Follow their instructions for install.
 A `Vagrantfile` and `Homestead.yaml` is included here.
 Add this to your `/etc/hosts`:

 ```bash